pudly/schmopera-hugo/content/articles/atg-summer-modern-intensive.md

 related_people = ["scene/people/joel-ivany.md"]
 short_description = "\"The singers all study or have studied music and want to immerse themselves in the process and see how far they can stretch themselves.
-It can be daunting, but they are up for the challenge.\"" slug = "atgs-summer-modern-intensive-they-are-eager-period" title = "AtG's Summer Modern Intensive: \"They are eager.
+It can be daunting, but they are up for the challenge.\"" slug = "atgs-summer-modern-intensive-they-are-eager-period" title = "AtG & UofT's Summer Modern Intensive: \"They are eager.
 Period.\"" youtube_url = ""

 +++